 The Comedy of It All

-After the famous opening scene, the audience experiences feelings of eeriness and is aware of impending doom.
+After the famous opening scene, the audience experiences feelings of eeriness and is aware of impending doom as if they were sucked into a horror game.
 Audiences are instead introduced to wit and humor in the form of a banter session between Wagner and the two scholars.
 The scene includes ridiculously witty and funny dialogue that locks up the memory of tragedy in the back of the viewers’ minds.